ScottHugs/project_3_feulin_good/README.md

 # Servo App - Google Maps API

-##
+# TEAM MEMBERS
+- Scott Hughes
+- Jason Truong
+- Julia Mazzoni
+- Ryo Tajiri

-# A google maps API based app that conveys information of petrol stations around Australai
+# A google maps API based app that conveys information of petrol stations around Australia

 This was project 3 of our General Assembly sofware engineering intensive which is a client driven app focused on using the Google Maps API to interact with a server side sql database, housing data of over 5000 petrol stations Australia wide.
 The app includes several features that interact with the current map location including the following:
 * information spotlight of a random petrol station